sPrizio/bluebell/sepal/README.md

 - Custom create new account page (like the 404) for handling /default
 - Creating an account or updating the account can include account close times
 - Trades Page -> Filters for dates and trades (and sorting by date)
+- Loader Component that Performance page uses should be turned into external component and all pages should be using it